Providers challenge abortion bans in Oklahoma Supreme Court

 The two most-recently challenged laws provide for different penalties upon conviction

-The 1910 law, bans all abortions except those to “preserve” a person’s “life.”
-The law provides for prison term of two years to five years for those convicted of providing an abortion.
-The 2022 law, Senate Bill 612, provides for a prison term of up to 10 years and/or a $100,000 fine for those convicted of performing the procedure.
+The 1910 law bans all abortions except those to “preserve” a person’s “life.”
+The law provides for a prison term of two to five years for those convicted of providing an abortion.
+The 2022 law, SB 612, provides for a prison term of up to 10 years and/or a $100,000 fine for those convicted of performing the procedure.

-As with the 1910 laws, Senate Bill 612 provides for abortions only to save the life of the mother.
+As with the 1910 laws, SB 612 provides for abortions only to save the life of the mother.

 Since abortion became illegal in Oklahoma, thousands of residents have been forced to go out of state to receive abortion care or carry a pregnancy to term, said Alexis McGill Johnson, president and chief executive officer of Planned Parenthood Federation of America.